-

 The goal of the intake flow was the utilize best practices in the digital insurance space while leaving room for After.com’s unique brand voice and implementing communication and marketing opportunities at strategic points.

 Additionally, I hoped to ensure the process was dynamic and snappy with as few screens as possible.
-We had to ensure that we collected the right data to provide an accurate quote, but we worked to minimize the number of questions and screens as much as possible to reduce the distance to the quote.
+We had to ensure that we collected the right data to provide an accurate quote, but we worked to minimize the number of questions and screens as much as possible, reducing distance to the quote.

 Capturing Brand Voice